 In the series, COVID-19 on Campus, we break down concerns voiced by over 900 college students across the nation through our pandemic survey.

-From health to fiscal impact, college students have genuine concerns about how COVID-19 is affecting their higher education experience.
-In this edition, we discuss student’s health concerns as a result of the COVID-19 pandemic and how these challenges can be minimized as we adjust to our new 'normal'.
+From housing insecurities to fiscal impact, college students have genuine concerns about how COVID-19 is affecting their higher education experience.
+In this edition, we discuss student’s health concerns as a result of the COVID-19 pandemic and how these challenges can be minimized as we adjust to our new ‘normal’.

 Higher education institutions vary considerably in geographic location, size, and structure.
 Given these differences, each institution has their own unique challenges as they consider the impact of COVID-19 on their physical campus and the overall safety for their students and faculty.